 To really make that experience perfect though, you have to be in a place which takes food very seriously, but which isn’t serious in the way it serves it: which makes The Pig near Bath such a perfect example of a friendly, foodie place.

-The Pig near Bath is nine miles outside the spa town, in the 200-year old, Grade II-listed Hunstrete Hall, once part of the now-collapsed Von Essen hotel chain.
+The Pig near Bath is nine miles outside the spa town, in the 200-year old, Grade II-listed Hunstrete Hall.
 It is hard to write about the Pig without sounding too fulsome, but the Hutsons have succeeded into creating a lovely, relaxing, informal and cosy atmosphere which made you instantly want to move in for at least a month.

 From the outside it resembles those houses featured in Jane Austen adaptations – which are supposed to show that someone has fallen on hard times but still have enough room for an extended family, visitors and all their servants – and on the inside it is all ‘shabby-chic’, with unvarnished floorboards, squashy sofas, roaring fires and cosy corners in which to while away the hours with a book or a glass of homemade blackberry gin.